Antimony pentafluoride

 Antimony pentafluoride is the inorganic compound with the formula SbF5.
-This colourless, viscous liquid is a strong Lewis acid and a component of the superacid fluoroantimonic acid, formed upon mixing liquid HF with liquid SbF5 in 1:1 ratio.
-It is notable for its strong lewis acidity and the ability to react with almost all known compounds.
+This colorless, viscous liquid is a strong Lewis acid and a component of the superacid fluoroantimonic acid, formed upon mixing liquid HF with liquid SbF5 in a 1:1 molar ratio.
+It is notable for its strong Lewis acidity and the ability to react with almost all known compounds.

 Preparation

 Antimony pentafluoride is prepared by the reaction of antimony pentachloride with anhydrous hydrogen fluoride: